papis/papis/doc/source/default-settings.rst

     When editing notes for the first time, a preliminary note will be generated based on a template.
 The path to this template is specified by ``notes-template``.
-The template will then be formated by ``formater``.
+The template will then be formatted by :ref:`config-settings-formatter`.
 This can be useful to enforce the same style in the notes for all documents.

     Default value is set to ``""``, which will return an empty notes file.
 If no file is found at the path to the template, then also an empty notes file